Biblical Hebrew

 Paleo-Hebrew is attested in inscriptions from about the 10th century BCE, when it was almost identical to Phoenician and other Canaanite languages, and spoken Hebrew persisted as a first language through and beyond the Second Temple period, which ended in 70 CE with the siege of Jerusalem.
 It eventually developed into Mishnaic Hebrew, which was employed as a second language until the 5th century.

 The language of the Hebrew Bible reflects various stages of the Hebrew language in its consonantal skeleton, as well as the Tiberian vocalization system added in the Middle Ages by the Masoretes.
-There is evidence of regional dialectal variation, including differences between the northern Kingdom of Israel and in the southern Kingdom of Judah.
+There is evidence of regional dialectal variation, including differences between the northern Kingdom of Israel and the southern Kingdom of Judah.
 The consonantal text, called the Masoretic Text ("𝕸"), was transmitted in manuscript form and underwent redaction and modernization in the Second Temple period, but its earliest portions (parts of Amos, Isaiah, Hosea and Micah) can be dated to the late 8th to early 7th centuries BCE.

 Biblical Hebrew has several different writing systems.
 From around the 12th century BCE until the 6th century BCE, writers employed the Paleo-Hebrew alphabet.
 This system was retained by the Samaritans, who use a descendant, the Samaritan script, to this day.
-However, the Imperial Aramaic alphabet gradually displaced the Paleo-Hebrew alphabet after the Babylonian captivity, and it became the source for the current Hebrew alphabet.
+However, the Imperial Aramaic alphabet gradually displaced the Paleo-Hebrew alphabet after the Babylonian captivity, and became the source for the current Hebrew alphabet.
 These scripts lack letters to represent all of the sounds of Biblical Hebrew, although these sounds are reflected in Greek and Latin transcriptions/translations of the time.
 They initially indicated only consonants, but certain letters, known by the Latin term matres lectionis, became increasingly used to mark vowels.
 In the Middle Ages, various systems of diacritics were developed to mark the vowels in Hebrew manuscripts; of these, only the Tiberian vocalization is still widely used.